William Edwards School: Extracurricular activities

 William Edwards School offers its facilities for hire and also hosts events for the local community, such as the annual Thurrock Community Carnival which is held in partnership with the Royal Opera House.
 School events like shows and productions are also held.
 As of 2021 out-of-hours extracurricular activities consists of clubs that include PE both before and after school and also include after school art, science, dance, homework, drama, music, photography, English, geography, health and social care and Spanish.
-There is also the unique after school manga, anime and comic book club.
+There is also the unique after school manga, anime and comic book club (no longer running).
 Besides PE there are also other physical clubs including netball, football, badminton, basketball, rugby and running.
 The school's fitness suite is also accessible on Mondays and Fridays.

 Campus

-There are four entrances to the school, entrance A, B, C and D. The school is partitioned into three main building blocks: the Stifford block, the middle block and the Orsett block.
+There are four main entrances to the school, entrance A, B, C and D. The school is partitioned into three main building blocks: the Stifford block, the middle block and the Orsett block.
 In 2009 the school opened the Stifford Auditorium on its site which included a cinema and lecture theatre.
 There is also a development centre, library, fitness suite and a gym.
 The school has its own car-park and the Grays railway station is nearby.

 The school offers some facilities for hire which includes the badminton centre, ICT suite, performing arts centre, drama studio, dance studio, auditorium, gym and various sporting facilities.